-This infection began with a bad sore throat that I caught.
+This infection began with a bad sore throat that I caught in the summer of 2003.
 Being in excellent physical shape at that time, I thought nothing of it.
-I had no rash on my body, though the back of my throat and the rear arch of my soft palette were red and inflamed (see image), looking a bit like a herpangina sore throat, but without pain, blisters or ulcers.
+I had no rash on my body, though the back of my throat and the rear arch of my soft palete were red and inflamed (see image), looking a bit like a herpangina sore throat, but without pain, and without the blisters and ulcers that normally accompany herpangina.
 I paid little attention to it.
 Several weeks later, however, I noticed that my sore throat had not cleared up, and instead, the infection started spreading.
-This was strange, because I was very healthy at that point, HIV negative, with no previous medical problems, usually fighting off colds and infections very quickly.
+This was strange, because I was pretty healthy at that point, HIV negative, usually fighting off colds and infections quickly.
 Yet this sore throat would not go away.

-Then my lungs became infected, leading to a mild chest infection and a dry cough.
-Soon after this, the virus reached my stomach, which started aching a little and produced gas and bubbling sounds, which created some belching (my rumbling, aching stomach is also a permanent – but thankfully intermittent — symptom).
-The virus also spread to my intestines, where it also produced odorless intestinal gas (odorless flatulence), bowel rumbles and bowel bloating (now all permanent symptoms).
+Next my lungs became infected, leading to a mild chest infection and a dry cough, but this lung infect cleared up quickly.
+Soon after this, the virus reached my stomach, which started aching a little and producing gas and bubbling sounds, which created some belching.
+My rumbling, aching stomach became a chronic — but thankfully intermittent — symptom.
+The virus also spread to my intestines, where it produced odorless intestinal gas (odorless flatulence), bowel rumbling and bowel bloating (which all became long-term of permanent symptoms).

-After another month, this viral infection manifested a distinct new phase: intense mental state changes suddenly appeared.
-These disturbing psychological symptoms started with a feeling of being very tense, anxious and uncomfortable, especially with people (even with friends and family).
-I became very weak mentally.
-My strength of mind rapidly disintegrated, and in particular, I became very frail and feeble emotionally.
-Other people seemed to perturb my mind, so it became quite unpleasant to socialize.
+At the 2 month stage, this viral infection manifested a distinct new phase: intense mental state changes suddenly appeared.
+These disturbing psychological symptoms started with a feeling of being very tense, anxious and uncomfortable, especially in social company (even with good friends and family).
+This I later realized was generalized anxiety disorder, caused by the virus.
+I also found I became weak mentally: my strength of mind seemed to disintegrate, and I became frail and feeble emotionally, as if I’d lost my emotional backbone.
+Being with other people seemed to further perturb my mind, and so it became quite unpleasant to socialize.

 Then I quickly became very apathetic.
 The apathy was towards all sorts of tasks and activities.
-My normal pro-active ‘can do’ attitude was replaced by a ‘not interested’ feeling – totally out of character.
+My normal pro-active ‘can do’ attitude was replaced by a ‘not interested’ feeling — which is totally out of character.
 I am normally a motivated, enthusiastic and highly organized person.
-However, as this infection and its psychological effects progressed, I began to lose interest in the usual pleasures of life (a condition called anhedonia), including pleasure from sex.
-There was also a large loss of libido (loss of the desire for sex).
-Furthermore, much of my enthusiasm, drive and motivation just evaporated away (a condition called athymhormia).
+However, as this infection and its psychological effects progressed, I began to lose interest in the usual pleasures of life (a condition called anhedonia), including pleasure from sex, and also lost the desire for sex (low libido).
+My enthusiasm, drive and motivation just evaporated away.

-To sum up, psychologically, I became: anxious, depressed, avoiding social contact, unmotivated, emotionally delicate, confused, forgetful, clumsy, uncoordinated, with a dulled intellect, decreased verbal intelligence, and an impaired memory.
+To sum up, psychologically, I became: anxious, depressed, avoiding social contact, unmotivated, emotionally frail, confused, forgetful, clumsy, uncoordinated, with a dulled intellect, decreased verbal intelligence, and an impaired memory.

-My virus also spread to friends and family (and then later to their friends and families), but quite slowly.
+At this point I noticed that the virus was spreading to friends and family (and then later to their friends and families), but quite slowly.
 For example, I would infect someone new only every month or two (just by normal household and social contact).
-That newly infected person would initially come down with the same herpangina-like sore throat symptom, and/or a gastrointestinal upset (gastroenteritis).
-Then, in most cases, they progressed to similar long-term symptoms, though usually not as severe as mine.
-Only around 1 in every 10 individuals seem get the more severe long-term symptoms.
-In certain people (but not in my case) infection with this virus caused uncharacteristic and irrational outbursts of sustained aggression to appear a few weeks after catching it.
-For most people catching this virus, there seems to be a delay of a few weeks to a month before the first psychological/neurological symptoms first begin to manifest.
+That newly-infected person would initially come down with the same herpangina-like sore throat symptom, and/or a gastrointestinal upset (gastroenteritis), and then in most cases, they would progress to similar long-term physical and mental symptoms.
+In around 90% of those who caught my virus, their mental symptoms were much milder than mine, what you would call subclinical symptoms.
+Only around 10% of individuals who catch the virus seem get the more severe long-term mental symptoms like anxiety and depression.
+For most people catching this virus, there seems to be a delay of a month or two before the first psychological and cognitive mental symptoms begin to manifest.

-(As an aside, these psychological symptoms make me wonder whether a virulent virus such as this one may be responsible for the apparent worldwide rise in autism, since its psychological manifestations relate to this condition.
-Certainly, a lot of previously normal people that caught this virus have reported that their “mind is definitely not functioning right”.
-And when this virus hits a whole family, sometimes, as a result of the mental changes, family members can become slightly more emotionally distant from each other, with family relations in general turning to a functional pragmatism.
-Some people with this virus start to avoid social contact a little, becoming less interested in other people.
+I heard previously normal people who caught this virus reporting that their “mind is not functioning right”.
+And when this virus hits a whole family, as a result of the mental changes it induces, family members can become a little more emotionally distant from each other, with family relations in general turning to a functional pragmatism.
+Some people who caught this virus started to avoid social contact a little, becoming less interested in others.
 I noticed within my own mind that I lost the pleasure that normally arises from seeing friends, and from making new friendships.
-I think this loss of the ability to take pleasure in company is one reason this virus makes socializing less appealing.
-A second reason is the huge stress and mental tension this virus can cause, so you find you cannot relax in company.
-And a third reason is that, later on, irritability with people can become a very prominent mental symptom.
-All these factors disincline an individual from social activity.)
+This loss of the ability to take pleasure in company may be one reason this virus makes socializing less appealing.
+And for those experiencing mental tension and stress as a result of the generalized anxiety disorder precipitated by the virus, a second reason may be that with this mental tension, you cannot relax in company.
+This is what I found.

 The next symptoms I experienced were more and more fatigue and sleepiness (hypersomnia).
 I seemed to fall asleep all the time, even when I was not that tired.
-Perhaps this virus has affected the area of the brain that controls sleep (the hypothalamus).
-As this sleepiness and fatigue progressed, I wondered if my condition could be classed as chronic fatigue syndrome (also called myalgic encephalomyelitis).
+Perhaps this virus affects an area of the brain that regulates sleep (such as the hypothalamus).
+As this sleepiness and fatigue progressed, wondered if this virus was beginning to precipitate chronic fatigue syndrome.
 A large loss of appetite appeared at this point also.

-Four months after first catching this virus, a pins and needles or skin crawling sensation began to appear, first in my legs, but soon spreading to the rest of my body.
+Four months after first catching this virus, a new symptom appeared: a pins and needles or skin crawling sensation, first in my legs, but soon spreading across my entire body.
 There were constant sharp prickling sensations everywhere, which felt like they were located just beneath my skin.
 The severity of this prickling sensation varied from one day to the next.
-Sometimes the pins and needles would disappear for a week, but always return before long.
 These type of sensations are called paresthesias.
-Also at this stage, I noticed the onset of a very mild loss of sensation and loss of tactile sensitivity in the skin throughout my body.
+Also at this stage, I noticed the onset of a very mild loss of sensation and tactile sensitivity in the skin throughout my body.

-The next set of symptoms to arise were a loss of smell (a condition known as anosmia).
+The next symptom to arise was a severe loss of smell (a condition known as anosmia).
 During some weeks my sense of smell would return a bit, but then the next week it would more or less disappear again.
-(It continued in these up-and-down cycles for two years.
-However, after several years, my olfactory capabilities have slowly improved, but have still not returned to anywhere near their original form.)
+(It continued in these up-and-down cycles for two years or so.
+However, after several years, my olfactory capabilities slowly improved, but have still not returned to anywhere near their original form.)